pyRTX.core.utils_rt

 Parameters:

-• mesh (trimesh.Trimesh) – The mesh object that was ray-traced.
-Contains geometry (vertices, faces, normals) for visualization.
+• mesh (trimesh.Trimesh) – The mesh object.

-• diffusion_pack (list or None) –
+• diffusion_pack (list or None) – Diffuse ray tracing data.

 Returns: